Continue reading on DataGuidance with:

 This is the common law on privacy in Tennessee today.
 The false light cause of action, which is similar to defamation, is based on protecting the interest of the individual from publication of false or misleading information about them.

 Two of these remedies - 'appropriation of the other's name or likeness' and 'publicity that unreasonably places the other in a false light before the public' - have been used mainly when the likeness was obtained without invading someone's privacy but are not limited to those situations.
 In fact, these two remedies need not involve private matters at all.
 The appropriation remedy allows for recovery against a person who appropriates to their own use or benefit the name or likeness of another.
 Tennessee law defines 'unreasonable intrusion upon seclusion' as intentionally intruding, physically or otherwise, upon the solitude or seclusion of another or their private affairs or concerns, and liability occurs if the intrusion would be highly offensive to a reasonable person.
-Unlike the other remedies, this remedy does not require that the private material have been made public.
+Unlike the other remedies, this remedy does not require that the private material has been made public.
 It does, however, require 'a reasonable expectation of privacy', a phrase that is not defined in any Tennessee civil case.

 The ID Law

 The ID Law also addresses a company's obligation in the event of a data breach.
-All 50 states have enacted laws about how a business must respond to a breach of security that involves the unauthorised disclosure of personal information..
+All 50 states have enacted laws about how a business must respond to a breach of security that involves the unauthorized disclosure of personal information.
 Tennessee has updated its data breach notification statute three times in the last ten years.
 Currently, Tenn.
-Code §47-18-2107(a)(1) provides that 'breach of system security' means unauthorised acquisition of unencrypted computerized data that materially compromises the security, confidentiality, or integrity of personal information maintained by the information holder.
+Code §47-18-2107(a)(1) provides that 'breach of system security' means unauthorized acquisition of unencrypted computerized data that materially compromises the security, confidentiality, or integrity of personal information maintained by the information holder.
 'Personal Information' is defined as a first name or first initial and last name in combination with a social security number, driver's license or financial account information that would allow access to a financial account.
 This definition is common among many state data breach statutes.
-Good faith acquisition of personal information by an employee or agent of the information holder for the purposes of the information holder is not a breach of the security of the system, provided, that the personal information is not used or subject to further unauthorised disclosure.
+Good faith acquisition of personal information by an employee or agent of the information holder for the purposes of the information holder is not a breach of the security of the system, provided, that the personal information is not used or subject to further unauthorized disclosure.

 Many states, including Tennessee, have limited the obligation of an 'information holder' to notify affected persons if the data that was subject to the breach is unencrypted.
-Tennessee also requires that in order for notification be necessary, the breach must 'materially compromise the security, confidentiality, or integrity' of the business's systems.
+Tennessee also requires that for notification to be necessary, the breach must 'materially compromise the security, confidentiality, or integrity' of the business's systems.
 Under Tenn.
 Code §47-18-2107(d), the business must notify affected Tennessee residents 'in the most expedient time possible', although notification may be delayed for purposes of a law enforcement investigation.

 Unlike many other states, Tennessee does allow for a private right of action for violations of the ID Law.
 A violation of this act is subject to the Tennessee Consumer Protection Act of 1977 (under §47-18-101 et seq. of Part 1 of Chapter 18 of Title 47 of the Tenn.
 Code), which allows for a plaintiff to recover triple damages and attorneys' fees (Tenn.
 Code §47-18-2102), if the plaintiff can prove actual damages stemming from the violation.